Your Guide To The Dr. Sebi Diet

 You can read more about Dr. Sebi on this page.

-Fundamentals & Benefits of The Dr. Sebi Diet
+Fundamentals & Benefits

 The Dr. Sebi diet consists of fruits, vegetables, nuts, teas and ancient grains.
 Among these recommended are avocados, mangoes, figs, dates, kale, watercress, mushrooms, quinoa, amaranth, wild rice and more.